Anapher/Strive/README.md

    chmod +x ./compose.sh && ./compose.sh up --build
    ```

-In the `.env` file, you can change some parameters, but they are already preconfigured for local testing.
+In the `.env` file you can change some parameters, but they are already preconfigured for local testing.

 ### Running on production server
 Please refer to the [installation instructions](./installation.md).